-The violence climaxed early the next morning with the lynching of two black men.
+The violence climaxed early the next morning with the lynching of two Black men.
 After Scott Burton tried to defend himself against the attackers, he was shot four times, dragged through the streets, then hanged and mutilated until the militia interceded.
-William Donegan, an eighty-four-year-old black man married to a white woman, was taken from his home and hanged from a tree across the street, where his assailants cut his throat and stabbed him.
+William Donegan, an 84-year-old Black man married to a white woman, was taken from his home and hanged from a tree across the street, where his assailants cut his throat and stabbed him.
 Mr. Donegan was still alive when the militia arrived at the scene but died the next morning.

 Amidst the terror of the riot, which left an estimated seven people dead, hundreds of Black citizens sought National Guard protection at nearby Camp Lincoln.
 Others fled the city.
 Police arrested 150 people suspected of participating in the violence and 117 were indicted.
 Of the three individuals indicted for murder, one committed suicide and two were acquitted.